Skip to main content

 Sarah Marriott - Assistant Practitioner.
 Sarah delivers much of the activity within our team.
 She works on the weight management and mental health agendas, as well as organising and delivering at all our stand alone events.
 She also supports the team with all the administration for meetings, minutes etc., and is the organising backbone of our team!

-Siân Davies – Health Improvement Practitioner (Mental Health & Wellbeing).
-Siân has a Masters Degree in Psychology and a Postgraduate Diploma in Cognitive Behavioural Approaches and has previously worked within the charity sector within mental health, wellbeing and criminal justice.
+Siân Davies Health Improvement Practitioner (Mental Health & Wellbeing).
+SSiân has a Masters Degree in Psychology and a Postgraduate Diploma in Cognitive Behavioural Approaches and has previously worked within the charity sector within mental health, wellbeing and criminal justice.
 She delivers our mental health and wellbeing sessions within the community including the Adult Resilience and Stress Less programmes.
-Siân has also completed her Level 2 in Fitness Instructing and her Pre and Post Natal Yoga Training.
+Siân has completed her Level 2 in Fitness Instructing, Level 3 in Personal Training and is a qualified Yoga Teacher & Pre/Postnatal Yoga Teacher.
+She also delivers our Pregnancy Yoga & Yoga with Baby sessions.

 To get in touch with the team, you can contact us on the details below during normal office hours (Monday – Friday 8am-4pm) or leave a message: